 Shingles cannot be passed on to another person; however, someone with active shingles can transmit the virus to someone who has never had chickenpox, resulting in that person coming down with the chickenpox virus.
 The virus is spread through direct contact with fluid from the rash blisters, not through sneezing or coughing, and a person is not contagious before the blisters appear or after the blisters have developed crusts.

-At Hillendale Home Care, we can help to encourage and facilitate proper vaccinations as a part of our California home care services.
+At Hillendale Home Care, we can help to encourage and facilitate proper vaccinations, including a shingles immunization, as a part of our Pleasant Hill in-home care services and care throughout the surrounding areas.
 To learn more or to schedule a free in-home assessment, contact us online or call us at 925-933-8181.